 Using the same process with the water I sprayed some teal, then some water and went all the way around.

 I was surprised when I got this nice patina look.
-I guess you could call it a happy accident.
+That is what I call a “happy accident”.

-I let it dry and then sprayed a glossy clear coat on it to seal it.
+After it was dry I sprayed a glossy clear coat on it to seal it.

 What do you think?
 I love it when something you don’t expect comes out looking good!
 This ended up at my parent’s house and I think they really enjoyed it.